nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 E.g. If a user executes `sort` on an empty contact list, the standard `sort` success message is displayed.
 Even though this is vacuously true, we plan to make the displayed message when there are no contacts in the contact list more specific: `There are no contacts to be sorted`.

 2. Increase specificity of `Invalid Email` error message:<br/>
 The current error message for the `email` field in `add` and `edit` identifies the possible issues with the entered email, but does not specifically identify which part of the email input is violated.
 We plan to make the error message more specific to let the user know of which exact part (e.g. `local-part` or `domain`) the email input is invalid.

 3. Increase length tolerance for `role`:<br/>
 Currently, the `role` field is restricted to a maximum of 20 characters.
 This was done to prevent clutter in the UI, since the team felt that it was sufficient at this point to impose a restriction that should not affect the vast majority of named roles.
 In the future, we plan to implement UI truncation measures to allow for users to specify roles that are longer than the current limit.

-4. Update error message of `mark` and `unmark` command when input contains telegram of non-member contact.
+4. Update error message of `mark` and `unmark` command when input contains telegram of non-member contact: <br/>
    Current error message just warns user the input contains non-member telegram handle, we plan to list the name of the non-member contacts in error message for more convenient marking in the next step.

 5. Add command to view members with attendance on the input date.

 6. Increase specificity of error message when an invalid index is used for `edit` command:<br/>
 The current error message when an invalid index is passed as argument to `edit` command is 'invalid command format ...' which we plan to change it to inform users that specifically their input index is invalid.